-- We advise you to exercise a high degree of caution in Timor-Leste because of the uncertain security situation.
+Exercise a high degree of caution in Timor-Leste because of the uncertain security situation.
 The situation could deteriorate without warning.
-You should pay close attention to your personal security at all times.
+Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Opportunistic crime occurs and risks increase at night and if travelling alone.
+- Opportunistic crime can occur.
+Risks increase at night and if travelling alone.
+See

 Entry and exit